 - Soil Type: Rich, well-draining soil with a pH between 4.5 and 8.3

-- When it's in Trouble: Foxglove plants are easily scorched by extended exposure to direct sunlight.
+- Signs of a Problem: Foxglove plants are easily scorched by extended exposure to direct sunlight.

-- When it's Thriving: Foxglove produces leafy basal foliage and tall stalks full of showy flowers in the second year.
+- Signs of a Healthy Plant: Foxglove produces leafy basal foliage and tall stalks full of showy flowers in the second year.

 Foxglove is very easy to start from seed.
 The seeds need light to germinate, so you basically just scatter them over the soil and rake very lightly to partially bury them.
 (That's essentially how the plants propagate themselves if you allow the flowers to go to seed.)
 Keep the soil moist until the seeds germinate and when the seedlings emerge, thin them to a spacing of 18 to 24 inches.

 If you start seeds indoors, the seedlings need to be hardened off before being transplanted outdoors by being placed in a sheltered outdoor location with protection from sun, wind and frost.
 Plant them in well-turned soil fortified with compost and other organic material.
 Choose a cloudy day for transplanting to minimize the risk of transplant shock.